Placement of Foster Children

 Signed into law October 17, 2000, is a follow-up to the Adoption and Safe Families Act of 1997 that facilitates moving foster children into safe, permanent homes.
 SANCA reforms court procedure to improve the administrative efficiency and effectiveness of abuse and neglect courts through grants to courts to create computerized case tracking system, implementation of innovative strategies to reduce caseloads and eliminate backlogs of children waiting to be adopted, expansion of the Court-Appointed Special Advocates (CASA) program to offer the necessary support to children and the courts.

 Requires all special education teachers to hold at least a bachelors degree and full state certification.

+Places two-year statute of limitations on parents’ ability file a complaint or request a hearing regarding child’s treatment.
 Requires review of relevant records by parents and school officials within 10 days of a child’s change of placement for disciplinary reasons.

 Requires all students to take annual assessment tests although states can make reasonable accommodations for those with disabilities.
 Special-education teachers must be “highly qualified” in core subjects they teach.
 At left, President Bush talking up the law at an Arkansas school.

-Expands school administrators authority to discipline special education students in certain situations to include removal to alternative education settings for up to 45 days.
-Prohibits cutting off educational services to special-education students who are expelled.
+Expands school administrators’ authority to discipline special education students in certain situations to include removal to alternative education settings for up to 45 days.
+Prohibits cutting off educational services to special education students who are expelled.

 Revised and renamed version of 1975 law adds autism and traumatic brain injury to categories of special education.
 Calls for transition services to help older students prepare for post-secondary education, employment and independent living.